Mauritius scrambles to counter oil spill from grounded ship

 Cracks in the hull were detected a few days ago and the salvage team was quickly evacuated.
 Some 400 sea booms were deployed to contain the spill, but they were not enough.

-Prime Minister Pravind Jugnauth says the spill “represents a danger” for the country of 1.3 million people that relies heavily on tourism and has been been hit hard by the coronavirus pandemic.
+Prime Minister Pravind Jugnauth says the spill “represents a danger” for the country of 1.3 million people that relies heavily on tourism and has been been hit hard by the effects of the coronavirus pandemic, which has restricted travel worldwide.

 “Our country doesn’t have the skills and expertise to refloat stranded ships,” he said Friday.
 Bad weather has made it impossible to act, and “I worry what could happen Sunday when the weather deteriorates.”